kedro-org/kedro/docs/source/tutorial/test_a_project.md

 2. Act: Make a call to `split_data` and capture the outputs with `X_train`, `X_test`, `Y_train`, and `Y_test`.
 3. Assert: Ensure that the length of the outputs are the same as the expected lengths

-Cleanup is not required for this test.
+The cleanup step becomes necessary in a test when any of the previous steps make modifications that may influence other tests - e.g. by modifying a file used as input for several tests.
+This is not the case for the example tests below, and so the cleanup step is omitted.

 Remember to import the function being tested and any necessary modules at the top of the file.

 When we put these steps together, we have the following test: